AzonInc/Doorman/README.md

 - Powered by ESP32-S3
 - USB-C port for easy flashing (and because USB-C is cool 😎)
-- It's super small (37.2mm x 37.2mm) and fits almost everywhere
+- It's super small (37mm x 37mm) and fits almost everywhere
 - Configurable WS2812B RGB LED to indicate specific events
-- 2 additional GPIO Terminals for easy expansion with your own sensors and devices
+- 2 additional GPIO via Screw Terminal for easy expansion with your own sensors and devices
-- 1 Relay Terminal to switch up to 40V (max.
-2.5A)
+- 1 Relay via Screw Terminal to switch up to 40V (max.
+2.5A) for oldschool intercom systems
-- 1 External Button Terminal
+- 1 External Button via Screw Terminal (G + BTN)
+- Bridge Rectifier on the Bus Input to correct wire polarity
 - TCS Bus Communication (e.g. Open the front door, Detect Doorbell)
-- You can optionally use your Doorman as a Nuki Bridge replacement
+- You can optionally use your Doorman as a Nuki Bridge (incompatible with Nuki App, Bluetooth only)

 ## 🚀 Automation